Colorectal Cancer

 Chemotherapy: drugs that can disintegrate cancer cells by different mechanisms.
 It can be given intravenously via a tube placed into a vein or orally as a tablet or capsule.
 A patient may receive 1 drug at a time or a combination of drugs in a certain number of cycles over time.
 It can be combined with radiation therapy in rectal cancer to improve disease control and facilitate surgery.

 Adjuvant chemotherapy refers to chemotherapy given after surgery.
-Studies have proven its values in stage III disease but data is still evolving in stage II disease.
+Studies have proven its value in stage III disease but data is still evolving in stage II disease.
 In general, single-agent chemotherapy (5-FU or capecitabine) can be considered in selected patients with stage II disease while combination regimens are offered universally to patients with stage III disease who are fit to receive chemotherapy.
-The usual duration of adjuvant therapy is 6 months but recent data has suggested 3 months of therapy will produce similar efficacy but fewer toxicities in selected patients with stage III disease.
+Stage II patients who are at high risk (e.g. T4 disease, tumour perforation, <12 lymph nodes resected) for systemic recurrence may be given adjuvant chemotherapy combination.
+The usual duration of adjuvant therapy is 6 months but recent data has suggested 3 months of therapy will produce similar efficacy but fewer toxicities in Stage III patients with lower risk of recurrence (e.g. N1 disease) .

 • 5-fluorouracil (5-FU)